NSFAS Status Check Using ID Number

 Courses Funded by NSFAS

 NSFAS also supports a TVET college and a public university so that students can get an education there.
 But the undergraduate degreesare funded only for the first year.
 Many students rely on the NSFAS Status check to ensure their diploma or degree program is covered under the list of NSFAS-funded courses.
-NSFAS funded the following colleges;

 Support Details